Mike-Heneghan/wk_07_d3_Polymorphism-Compostion_Quiz/README.md

 <h3>What can we use to implement polymorphism in Java?</h3>

-<p>We can use Interface in java to implement polymorphism in Java.</p>
+<p>We can use Interface in java to implement polymorphism in Java.
+Super classes can also be used for polymorphism as their child classes can be treated as the parent class or maniupulated handled as the child class.</p>

 <h3>How many 'forms' can an object take when using polymorphism?</h3>